-Make dance sequences
+Make dance sequences.

-- Explore different ways of moving in a group: running, jumping, sliding, rolling, slithering, spinning, shrinking, exploding and collapsing. - Watch animals which move in groups (fish, kangaroos, ants).
-What formation do these groups make?
-What floor and/or air pathways do they take?
-Use these pathways to create a sequence of events. - Contrast the movements of one dancer with the patterns of the group.
-Take turns in the solo role. - Use sounds to accompany the movement.
-Do some sounds suit the different ways of moving more than others?
+- Explore different ways of moving in a group: running, galloping, sliding and crawling. - Watch another animal which moves in groups (fish, kangaroo, ant).
+What formation does this group make? - Choose pathways (curved, straight, changing direction) to travel. - Use some sounds to accompany the movement.
+Do some sounds suit the different ways of moving more than others? - Move from small groups to large groups then back to moving as an individual or pair.